TITLE 41: FIRE PROTECTION

 f) Operation and Maintenance of Cathodic Protection.
 Owners or operators of steel USTs with corrosion protection shall comply with the following requirements to ensure that releases due to corrosion are prevented for as long as the UST is used to store regulated substances:

-2) All USTs equipped with sacrificial anode or impressed current cathodic protection systems shall be tested and inspected for proper operation, when being put into operation, by a contractor that has successfully passed the International Code Council (ICC) certification exam module for cathodic protection.
+2) All USTs equipped with sacrificial anode or impressed current cathodic protection systems shall be regularly tested and inspected for proper operation, including when being first put into operation, by an OSFM-licensed contractor who has licensure in the cathodic protection module, using an employee who has successfully passed the International Code Council (ICC) certification exam module for cathodic protection.
 Such testing shall be in accordance with the following requirements:

-i) A negative (cathodic) potential of at least 850 millivolts with cathodic protection applied.
+i) A negative (cathodic) potential of -850 millivolts or a higher negative number with cathodic protection applied.
 This potential is measured with respect to a saturated copper/copper sulfate reference electrode contacting the electrolyte.

 ii) A minimum 100 millivolt of cathodic polarization between the structure and a saturated copper/copper sulfate reference electrode contacting the electrolyte.
 Such polarization shall be determined from the taking of a valid "instant-off" test, that, for each testing point, determines the voltage reading at the second drop in voltage following the interruption in cathodic protection being applied, and determines if the voltage reading is at least 100 millivolts higher than either the native reading or any other reading after the structure has had time to depolarize with no cathodic protection applied.